10 Enrichment Classes for Boston Babies

-As a new mom, I really looked forward to doing classes in subjects like music and art with my son.
-At first I thought we’d have to wait until he was older to do any sort of formal enrichment activity, but I soon learned that there are a ton of options available for even the littlest babies.
-These classes are a great way to bond and are perfect for providing much-needed stimulation for babies that are past the newborn stage.
-So here’s a roundup of 10 classes that are designed especially for Boston babies.
+Many new parents look forward to participating in classes focused on music and art with their children.
+If you think you have to wait until your little one is older to do any sort of formal enrichment activity, you might be surprised to learn that there are many options available for even the littlest babies.
+These classes are a great way to bond and are perfect for providing much-needed stimulation for babies who are past the newborn stage.
+So here’s a roundup of 10 classes designed especially for Boston babies.

 There are plenty of programs around Boston that help babies become more comfortable in the water.
-Photo courtesy of Goldfish Swim School
+Photo courtesy of Little Flippers

-Next up for us is going to be a music class, and I have my eye on a Groovy Baby Music option called Music Together.
-Music is something babies can enjoy at a really young age, so Music Together allows you to sign up with your newborn.
+Offering numerous locations, Groovy Baby Music offers an option called Music Together that welcomes even newborns.
+Parents receive a songbook, a CD of songs, chants, and more helpful resources.
 The classes take place in Cambridge, Boston, Somerville, Charlestown and Brookline.
 Here’s a comprehensive list of other places to take music classes in and around the city.

 Sea Squirts learn about life under the water.
 Photo courtesy of New England Aquarium